SLAMVOM/VSLAM_Book_Code_Exercises_Ubuntu_20.04_LTS/readme.md

 -------------------------

 The material in the VSLAM book was initially developed on Ubuntu 18 with OpenCV 3 and C++11 standard.
-The code and exercises in this repo are run under Ubuntu 20.04 LTS (mainly) working with OpenCV 4 and C++14.
+The code and exercises in this branch are run under Ubuntu 20.04 LTS (mainly) working with OpenCV 3 and C++14.

 #### OS: Ubuntu 20.04 LTS
-#### OpenCV version: OpenCV 4 (4.5.5)
+#### OpenCV version: OpenCV 3 (3.4.16)

-For code that uses OpenCV 3, please refer to one of the branches that specified OpenCV 3 in the branch name.

 -------------------------

 There is no guarantee that the answers and code for the exercises are errorless or bug free.
+Further exercises will not be carried out using OpenCV 3.

 -------------------------